FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Working instinctually at building a nest

-The vets at Mar Vista refer to the second stage as “hard labor,” which is when the puppies make their way through the birth canal.
-The contractions will be at their strongest at this point as your dog does her best to push each puppy out.
-As Dr. Hines explains, “Placental water sacks break and a straw-colored fluid [passes].
-Placentas are expelled after each puppy or sporadically during labor.”
+A dog’s placentas are expelled either after each puppy comes out or just randomly.
 Every puppy develops inside of the mother in its own individual amniotic sac.
 When they are born, the puppies are born still in that sac.
 It’s important to know that every pup won’t necessarily be followed by afterbirth.
 It’s possible for the mother dog to expel two puppies, one after the other, and then two placentas.

 It’s normal for puppies to be born tail first; in fact, about half may be born in this way.
-If for some reason you see a puppy’s rear legs sticking out of the mother’s vagina and it’s been more than 15-30 minutes, you may try to help her by “gently pulling the puppy in a downward and rearward arcing motion,” says Dr. Hines.
+If for some reason you see a puppy’s rear legs sticking out of the mother’s vagina and it’s been more than 15-30 minutes, experts say that you may try to help her by very gently pulling the puppy.
+Do this in a downward and rearward arcing motion.
 If you do not feel completely comfortable doing this, or if there are complications that seem beyond your capabilities, it’s always best to consult a veterinarian.

 After all puppies have been whelped, stage three kicks in.
-As Dr. Hines explains, the uterus will fully contract and the mother dog will expel all of the remaining placenta, blood and fluid.
+As most vets explain, the uterus will fully contract and the mother dog will expel all of the remaining placenta, blood and fluid.
 Expelling all final fluids may last up to eight weeks in small amounts, say the professionals over at Mar Vista Animal Medical Center.
 At this stage, the mother should be very attentive to her puppies.
 She should be bright and alert with a large appetite, which will help with her milk production.
-“Check the mother’s milk flow.
-It should flow with only the slightest of finger pressure,” says Dr. Hines.
+You can check the mother’s milk flow by the slightest of finger pressure.

-This is the stage when pet parents should have their eagle eyes open.
-Complications may arise at this stage.
-A mother dog can normally run a low fever in the two days after birth, but if that fever reaches heights above 102.8°F then pet parents should be concerned.
+As complications may arise at this stage, this is when pet parents should have their eagle eyes open.
+A mother dog can normally run a low fever in the two days after birth.
+If that fever reaches heights above 102.8°F then you should be concerned.
 This, coupled with a lethargic, depressed, or excessively thirsty dog, may be a sign of a retained placenta or puppy.
 This is one of the reasons why it’s so important to know how many puppies to expect so that you as a pet parent can be ever vigilant.

 These complications can also be a sign of a uterine infection, also called metritis.
-Signs of metritis, as according to the Mar Vista Animal Medical Center, are as follows:
+Signs of metritis are as follows: